 Megaloblastic anemia

 Megaloblastic anemia happens when you don’t get enough vitamin B12 or folate.
-If your body doesn’t have enough of these nutrients, your bone marrow will have a hard time making healthy red blood cells.
+If your body doesn’t have enough of these nutrients, the bone marrow has a hard time making healthy red blood cells.

 Treatment of megaloblastic anemia may include taking vitamin B12 and folate supplements and increasing your dietary intake of these vitamins.

-Treatment of pernicious anemia usually involves vitamin B12 injections that are given daily or weekly until B12 levels are within a healthy range.
+Treating pernicious anemia usually involves vitamin B12 injections, which are given daily or weekly until B12 levels are within a healthy range.

 Nonmegaloblastic anemia

-With nonmegaloblastic anemia, certain medical conditions may affect how easily your body is able to absorb the nutrients needed for healthy red blood cell production.
+With nonmegaloblastic anemia, certain medical conditions may affect how easily the body absorbs nutrients needed for healthy red blood cell production.
 The most common conditions that can cause nonmegaloblastic anemia include:

-If nonmegaloblastic anemia is caused by an underlying chronic condition, treatment will focus on the underlying disease that’s causing the anemia.
+If you have nonmegaloblastic anemia from an underlying chronic condition, doctors usually focus on treating the underlying disease.

-Some types of anemia, such as those that are inherited, can’t be prevented.
-However, you can take steps to help reduce the risk of some other types of anemias, including:
+Some types of anemia, including inherited types, can’t be prevented.
+However, some steps to help reduce the risk of other types of anemia.
+Steps for prevention can include:

 • eating a healthy diet containing iron-rich foods such as shellfish, poultry, and beef